Biden campaign’s selection of preferred super PAC stokes strife in Democratic Party

 That statement came as Priorities USA, which poured nearly $200 million into supporting Hillary Clinton in 2016, announced that it would work with a coalition of prominent spenders coming together for the general election, including American Bridge 21st Century, Color of Change PAC and the Latino Victory Fund.
 Over the past year, Priorities has been running ads and litigating voter access issues in key general-election states in support of the eventual Democratic nominee.

-In a statemen, Patrick McHugh, executive director of Priorities USA, pointed to the coalition — dubbed a Partnership Advisory Committee — as an example of how Priorities USA is collaborating with other groups.
+In a statement, Patrick McHugh, executive director of Priorities USA, pointed to the coalition — dubbed a Partnership Advisory Committee — as an example of how Priorities USA is collaborating with other groups.

 “We are grateful for everyone doing the hard work of defeating Donald Trump and are proud to partner with over 90 Democratic and progressive organizations,” McHugh said.